Affiliate links on Android Authority may earn us a commission. Learn more.

 Unfortunately, Google hasn’t exactly revealed where the issue comes from on the Pixel 4 XL.
 The best we’ve gotten so far is a comment on Reddit announcing that the company has done an investigation into the matter.
 Google did determine that it’s not a battery swelling problem as many feared but has not given a possible alternative explanation.

-A Reddit user who claims to be a general manager of a uBreakiFix store — an authorized Google repair partner — suggested the issue could be caused by faulty battery connectors on the Pixel 4 XL.
+A Reddit user who claims to be a general manager of a uBreakiFix store — an authorized Google repair partner — suggested faulty battery connectors could cause the issue on the Pixel 4 XL.
 However, it should be made clear this Reddit user is not an official spokesperson for the company.
 According to the user, the battery connectors are brittle and break apart even with normal use.
 “That leads to battery swelling.
-It is a major issue with the 4 XL series and I don’t understand why Google is not supporting it properly,” he writes.
+It is a major issue with the 4 XL series, and I don’t understand why Google is not supporting it properly,” he writes.